-- If the aesthetics of the flame and the crackling fire are important to you, then the log burner will be the best choice.
+- If the aesthetics of the flame and the crackling of the fire are essential for you, then the log stove will be the best choice.

 - If you are often away or do not feel like recharging the stove regularly, then the automatic side of the pellet stove will seduce you more.